NapierDanel/SET08103Group15/CountriePopulation-UseDiagram.md

-# USE CASE: 4 Produce a Report on the Salary of Employees of a Given Role
+# USE CASE: Produce a Report on the n populated countries in a region

 ## CHARACTERISTIC INFORMATION